Background:

 Hindon’s customer is a leading provider of crane services, including crane repairs, for the maritime industry and also commonly supports its customers with various crane retrofit and upgrade projects, as ship operators look to increase the productivity, reliability, and safety of their aging fleet.

-One such project involved the customer supporting an end user with the automation of their old winch braking system.
+One such project involved the customer supporting an end user with the automation of an old winch braking system.
 The existing winch design involved a pedal-operated system that required an operator to use a series of foot pedals to release and engage a band brake on the winch.
 The upgrade project involved removing these foot pedal controls and replacing them with a system that could be controlled remotely and automated.

 The ideal retrofit solution required the replacement brake controls to fit in the place of the old foot pedals such that other modifications to the band brake configuration would not be required.
 Additionally, the system could not use pneumatics, due to reliability concerns when the ship was operating in cold climates.
-Lastly, the project timeline was a top concern, as the ability to complete the upgrade project while the customer’s ship was at the dock was critically important to the overall success of the project.
+The project timeline was also a top concern, as the ability to complete the upgrade project while the customer’s ship was at the dock was critically important to the overall success of the project.

 The customer brought in Hindon to provide the ideal replacement braking system.
 Hindon’s vast experience with retrofit applications across a variety of industries made Hindon ideally positioned to support the customer with this unique challenge.